Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

 First suppose that $R$ is an outer region of $H$.
-By \Cref{lem:gridtree}(3), there is a path $\Gamma$ between $v_s$ and $v_t$ in $H$ that passes through $\beta$ clusters in $\cC^*$, as well as some unassigned vertices in $R$.
-But by \Cref{lem:gridtree}(1), every vertex of $R$ is assigned during this call to $\textsc{Cluster}$, so we conclude that $\Gamma$ passes through only $\beta$ clusters in the final clustering $\cC$.
+By \Cref{lem:gridtree}(3), there is a path $\Pi$ between $v_s$ and $v_t$ in $H$ that is contained in the union of at most $\beta$ clusters in $\cC^*$; thus $\Pi$ passes through at most $\beta$ clusters in the final clustering $\cC$ as desired.